rmj9000/BankCustomerAttrition/README.md

 ## Acknowledgements
-* A special thanks to all the tutors at Code Insitute and to all our class mates!
+* A special thanks to all the tutors at Code Institute and to all our class mates!
 We wish everyone the best following our final Code Institute project.